 Mountain Mist Inn was then sold to Ken and Mary Malmstrom.
 The Malmstroms renamed it Brookside Mountain Mist Inn & Cottages and transformed it into a more traditional bed and breakfast.
 Ken and Mary were also instrumental in making significant renovations to the building, bringing it more up-to-date.
 They owned the bed and breakfast for approximately five years.

 They have also recently added two extended-stay, cottage vacation rentals to the property.
-Recognizing that not all travelers want to stay the B&B way, Carolyn and Dina embarked on a new type of accommodation for their property.
+Recognizing that not all travelers want to stay the B&B way, Mary and Bill embarked on a new type of accommodation for their property.
 These Cottages will answer the call for those looking to stay for prolonged time spans.
 They are equipped with full, eat-in kitchens, have stackable washer/dryers, corner fireplaces, huge flat screen TV’s and more.
 All with extended stays in mind.

-Carolyn remarked, “We are often asked how we ended up becoming innkeepers at a bed and breakfast.
+Mary remarked, “We are often asked how we ended up becoming innkeepers at a bed and breakfast.
 Having worked in healthcare for many years, it had become second nature to want to take care of people in some way.
 We also wanted a home based business that would allow us to continue working for ourselves.
 In addition, Dina had extensive background in the food industry, having owned her own restaurant in Florida for nine years.
 All of these factors, as well as me being a “people-person”, lead us into the bed and breakfast world.
 Innkeeping is certainly tough work, but well worth the time and effort.
 We love what we do and we hope it shows in everything we do for our guests.”